Jaezmien/notitg-party/README.md

 $ go mod tidy

 # Scan your song folder
-# In your first run, it will create an empty blacklist.ini for you before exiting
 $ go run . --hash="Path to your Songs/ folder"

 $ go run . --username="Your Username" --server="http://your.server:8080"